HyperionGray/starbelly/docs/internals.rst

 - The downloader uses ``aiohttp`` and ``aiosocks``, because there is not a mature Trio library for HTTP that supports SOCKS proxies.
+- The downloader users ``aiohttp``.
+It could be ported to ``asks`` but I didn't want to mix two different HTTP clients into the same project.
+When the downloader is updated, this can be updated as well.

 Crawling Pipeline
 -----------------